Albert231/WebProject/README.md

      to code HTML/PHP file to displayh webpage.

 Date: 03/03/2019
-Members (present): Albert, Abdoulaye, Adem
+Members (present): Albert, Abdoulaye, Adem, Gali
 Time: 1 hour and 13 minutes

   * We continued to code from where we left off last week